MissionMangal2023/PlatePayPublic/README.md

 ## Demo

 Wanna understand the project in and out in a few minutes?
-What better than a short film, made by none other than the team Mission 2023.
+What better than a short film, made by none other than the team PlatePay.

 https://drive.google.com/file/d/14HF-6GS6S3dvVPSmPQA_Ye7PWejUjGuk/view?usp=sharing